 Although there is a temptation to see this approach as being particularly suited to younger year groups, it also works surprisingly well with older students: my IB History students produced games based on Stalin’s rule of the USSR with an interesting range of game cards based on positive and negative examples of his economic, political and cultural policies.

 With younger students I adopt this approach when teaching them about the spread, symptoms, cures and consequences of the Black Death.
-They are given a detailed list of information.
+I start by providing all students with a summary sheet of key points under those three headings.
 As a warm-up exercise, they spend a few minutes reading through the points in the table.
 For each one, I ask them to consider how they could present this as a “mime” to the class.
 I then call up a person in the class and secretly point out to them just one of the points from the table to mime to the rest of the class.
 At the end of the mime (which should take no longer than a few seconds) each member of the class should write down which they think it represented.
 The game is repeated using 9 other students miming 9 other points, one after another.
 I then tell the class the correct answers and ask them how many they get right? [more on miming, freeze framing and body sculptures here]

 |A. Causes (tip: particularly useful for ‘factual test’ cards)||B. Symptoms (tip: particularly useful for ‘bad news’ cards)||C. Cures (tip: particularly useful for ‘good news’ cards)|